Profitbase/PowerBI-visuals-FinancialReportingMatrix/README.md

 ## Have questions or need help?

 To get started and explore features, please visit our [Wiki](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/wiki).
-If if you have found a bug, have a feature request or any other type of inquery regading this visual, please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues), and we'll answer you as quickly as we can.
+If if you have found a bug, please submit an [issue](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/issues), and we'll answer you as quickly as we can.
+If you have a feature request or any other type of inquery regading this visual, please let us know at our [Discussion](https://github.com/Profitbase/PowerBI-visuals-FinancialReportingMatrix/discussions)

 ## Features

+- Export to Excel
 - Subtotals
+- Expand/Collapse on columns
 - Line formatting
 - Cross-highlighting / Cross-filtering
 - Multiple column headers / Pivoting